datanav/docs/configuration.rst

     }

-Note that if no ``name`` property is explicitly set for the source, sink or task configurations one will be generated based on the ``name`` of the pipe (i.e. the contents of this property postfixed with "source", "sink" or "task" respectively).
+Note that if no ``name`` property is explicitly set for the source, sink or pump configurations one will be generated based on the ``name`` of the pipe (i.e. the contents of this property postfixed with "source", "sink" or "pump" respectively).

 Properties
 ----------